Leref/dbd.js/README.md

   - [Music](#music)
 - [Links](#links)

+# THIS PACKAGE WILL NO LONGER BE MAINTAINED ANYMORE.
+# PLEASE USE [AOI.JS](https://www.npmjs.com/package/aoi.js) FOR FURTHER UPDATES / SUPPORT.

 ## About
-DBD.JS is a package that aim to allows you to make your Discord Bots with Ease.
+dbd.js is a package that aim to allows you to make your Discord Bots with Ease.

 Aiming to be the easiest package to learn <br>
 It's swift and flexible using functions </br>

-## Examples

 ### Setup

 ```js
 const dbd = require("dbd.js")